Guide for Authors

 19. Corresponding Author: The corresponding author will be supplied with 3 free issues.

-21. Conflicts of Interest: Authors must acknowledge and declare any sources of funding and potential conflicting interest, such as receiving fund or fees by, or holding stocks and shares in, an organization that may profit or lose through publication of your paper.
+21. Conflicts of Interest: Authors must acknowledge and declare any sources of funding and potential conflicting interest, such as receiving fund or fees by, or holding stocks and shares in, an organization that may profit or lose through the publication of your paper.
 Declaring a competing interest will not lead to automatic rejection of the paper, but editors would like to be made aware of it.

 22. Page Charges: There are no charges for publication in this journal.

-25. Disposal of Material: Once published, all copies of the manuscript, correspondence and artwork will be held for 1 year before disposal.
+25. Disposal of Material: Once published, all copies of the manuscript, correspondence, and artwork will be held for 1 year before disposal.

 The Final Checklist